-Note: This FAQ is intended to give teachers some background so that they can better teach lessons about the moon.
-The FAQ is not intended to be read by elementary age students since many of the concepts are too abstract for them to understand yet.
-For elementary aged students, simple observations of the changing appearance and position of the moon are a good place to start.
-Teachers, if you are confused by the answers below, don't feel bad: these concepts are difficult to explain/learn through words and diagrams!
+Note: This FAQ is intended for adults and to give teachers some background so that they can better teach lessons about the moon.
+The FAQ is not intended to be read by elementary-age students since many of the concepts are too abstract for them to understand yet.
+Adults, if you are confused by the answers below, don't feel bad: these concepts are difficult to explain/learn through words and diagrams!
 Send us a question and we'll keep trying!

 1: Does the moon rotate on an axis like the earth?